vtraag/intro-python/README.md

 ## Forking this repository

 Please make your own copy of this repository by "forking" it.
-You can make changes to everything in your own repository, and that push those changes to GitHub.
+You can make changes to everything in your own repository, and then push those changes to GitHub.
 That way, you can easily keep track of your own work.

 You can fork this repository by clicking the "Fork" button at the top-right of the [landing page of this repository in GitHub](https://github.com/vtraag/intro-python).
 After you clicked on "Fork", GitHub will create a new repository for you under your own account.

-If you have forked this repository now, you should see at the top of this page that it says `<acccount>/intro-python` and below it will say `forked from vtraag/intro-python`.
+If you have forked this repository now, you should see at the top of this page that it says `<acccount>/intro-python` (where `<account>` is your own GitHub account) and below it will say "forked from `vtraag/intro-python`".
 If you see this, you have successfully forked the original repository.

 ## Clone your own fork locally